 Wind?
 East of the center, expect tropical storm-force winds (39-73 MPH)with the potential for hurricane-force gusts (74 MPH or higher), strongest near the coast and over higher elevations.
 Winds will blow mostly from the south southeast to south in the big wind regions.
 West of the center, winds will be mostly east to northeast as the storm approaches, shifting to north and northwest as it passes, and may be strong and gusty at times, with possibly the strongest winds coming as the storm is departing Sunday night.

 Rain?
 Tropical showers and possible thunderstorms, with some heavy rain bands, will result in around 1 to as much as 3 inches of rain in eastern areas, east of the center.
 Amounts will be much heavier to the west of the center, with 4 to 7 inches of rain common.
 Amounts of over 7 inches may occur in some up-sloping wind regions in western Massachusetts and then up into portions of northern New England.

 Coastal storm surge & flooding?
 East-facing coastal areas will see splashover and flooding especially at high tide, but should not be any worse than during powerful winter storms.
 South-facing areas, especially the bays of the South Coast, will see storm surge flooding as high as 4 to 8 feet.
 Significant flooding is likely in these areas.

 I hope this breakdown of the storm covers just about everything.
 If you have any questions, do not hesitate to post them in the comments section below.

 Beyond Irene?
 Well it looks like a great stretch of weather follows this storm for the first half of next week!

 Updated Boston Area Forecast…

 MONDAY: Mostly sunny.
-Warm and still humid.
+Warm and humid.
 High 80-85.
-Wind W 15-30 MPH early, diminishing slowly.
+Wind W 15-30 MPH and gusty, diminishing slowly.